-At Saint Brigid’s College the girls are given the opportunity to learn a second language as they strive to become global learners.
+At St Brigid’s College the students are given the opportunity to learn a second language as they strive to become global learners.
 Aligned with the WA Curriculum as well as IB Philosophy, all PYP students engage in Italian classes.
-Through the MYP ProgramME, students further study either Italian or French.
+Through the MYP Programme, students further study either Italian or French.
 Currently Italian WACE courses are offered in Year 11 and 12.

 Language in the Classroom